Why Do Cats Like To Play With String, And Is String A Good Toy?

 On the other hand, your pet can also ingest parts of the string.

-Regardless of its texture, if it gets stuck in your pet’s organism, it will cause intestinal blockage and other similar issues.
+Regardless of its texture, if the string gets stuck in your pet’s digestive tract, it will cause intestinal blockage and other similar issues.
 This can lead to an emergency trip to the vet’s office that won’t come cheap.
-In severe cases, the kitty will need surgery for the thorough removal of the string.
+In severe cases, the kitty will need surgery to remove the string thoroughly.

-Last but not least, string toys can also harm your pet on a mental basis.
+Last but not least, string toys can also harm your pet mentally.
 Getting overexcited, hyperactive, or even aggressive over string is common.
 And it’s also dangerous for households with children, as well as for cats suffering from heart or joint problems.

 Should You Stay Away From String Toys?